-If you are a registered holder and do not vote by completing your proxy card, by telephone, through the internet or online at the Annual Meeting, your shares will not be voted.
+If you are a registered holder and do not vote by completing your proxy card, by telephone, through the Internet or online at the Annual Meeting, your shares will not be voted.

-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted as recommended by the Board.
+If you are a registered holder and vote without marking voting selections, your shares will be voted as recommended by the Board.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.